-We started using PlanMan in January 2021 and it has already had a profound positive effect on the efficiency of our work.
-PlanMan can be accessed via any web-enabled device with a simple log-in – so for staff this means no longer having to rely on work machines and installed software.
+We started using PlanMan in January 2021, and it has already had a profound positive effect on the efficiency of our work.
+PlanMan can be accessed via any web-enabled device with a simple login – so for staff, this means no longer having to rely on work machines and installed software.
 PlanMan project notes can be added whilst on site.
 Time recording can be added on the go.

 Notifications can alert staff to new work.
 Stages of projects are invoiced individually and upon completion, improving cash flow and reducing work pressures often felt at the end of the month.
-Custom permission groups are used to allow access to only the parts of the system that are relevant to our planners, architects and office staff.
+Custom permission groups allow access to only the parts of the system that are relevant to our planners, architects and office staff.
 Reports make it easier, for example, to keep on top of work projections and invoicing.

 Despite our use of PlanMan being in its infancy, the benefits of using PlanMan are being realised with more time available for professional work, a more efficient administration and management system, less paperwork, faster access to projects, improvements to staff connectivity, improvements to file management, improved business development, 24/7 client access to projects, and ultimately greater client satisfaction, and all at minimal cost to the business.